matthewmics/cot-documentation/docs/local-server-setup/3_api docker.md

 ```

 :::note
-Here you can run cli commands, run migrations or install new packages.
-(I'd recommend running npm install here instead of building the container again as it would consume a lot of time)
+This is where you can run CLI commands, create or run migrations, and install new packages.
+(It's recommended to run npm install here instead of rebuilding the container, as rebuilding can be time-consuming.)
 :::

 ### Step 2: Access the Database Container